 The Interim Management of Nuclear Materials Environmental Impact Statement identifies a preferred alternative for stabilization of the Pu-239 solutions in the H-Canyon.
 The action indicated in the Record of Decision is to process the solution in H-Canyon to remove decay products and other material that would interfere with subsequent stabilization steps followed by transfer of Pu-239 to HB-Line Phase II for conversion to a low-fired oxide.
-The plutonium oxide will be placed in temporary storage until the Actinide Packaging and Storage Facility is completed to provide the capability to meet the DOE storage standard.
+The plutonium oxide will be placed in temporary storage until a facility is available to provide the capability to meet the DOE storage standard.